yanghuafang/anti-android-virus/README.md

 scripts/tidy.sh           # clang-tidy check   (--fix to apply) scripts/android.sh        # NDK cross-compile
 scripts/android-app.sh    # assemble the demo app
-scripts/clean.sh          # remove the build root
+scripts/remote-ubuntu.sh  # run any of these on the Ubuntu box scripts/clean.sh          # remove the build root
 ```